Nireeksha1900/web-assignment4/README.md

                  <h3>Health care management system[MINI-PROJECT] (2020)</h3>
                  <p>Health care management system is a web application developed for hospit</p>
                  <h3>Tribute to S P Balasubramaniyam webdesign (2021)</h3>
-                 <p>Web development internship project that was developed using
+                 <p>Web development internship project that was developed using Html and Css</p>
-                    Html and Cs</p>
                     <h3>Each One Teach One webdesign (2021)</h3>
-                    <p>Web development internship project that was developed using
-                        Html and </p>
+                    <p>Web development internship project that was developed using Html and css </p>
                         <div class="d">
                             <h2>Interests</h2>
                             <ol>